tokkitomare/tokkitomare/README.md

   - 🎈 I’m currently studying Systems Analysis and Development (Análise e Desenvolvimento de Sistemas - ADS) at Instituto Federal de Pernambuco (IFPE).

-  - 🔔 Someday I plan to work with machine learning and AI or game development.
+  - 🔔 Someday I plan to work with machine learning and AI or systems development.
 </p>

 <!-- Dropdown -->